Marc Rucart: Later career (1945–64)

 Marc Rucart had significant stakes in several French trading companies in French West Africa in the late 1940s.

 The governor-general made every effort to meet his needs.

-Rucart was elected Councilor of the Republic for Côte-d'Ivoire in the first round of votes on 13 January 1947 on the list of the Rally of Left Republicans.
+Rucart was elected Councilor of the Republic for Ivory Coast in the first round of votes on 13 January 1947 on the list of the Rally of Left Republicans.

 He became president of the committee on Overseas France.

 He was elected to the Senate for the newly formed constituency of French Upper Volta on 14 November 1948.

 He was reelected on 18 May 1952.

 He voted for the constitutional amendment on 2–3 June 1958 that was the basis for the French Fifth Republic.

 He failed to be reelected on 8 June 1958.

 Rucart became a high-grade Freemason.
 He was president of the professional union of editors in chief, and an honorary member of the central committee of the Human Rights League.

 He was a knight of the Legion of Honour.

 Marc Rucart died on 23 January 1964 in Paris.